- Make fee-free cash withdrawals

 You’ll find most Americans rely on their credit card or debit card to make purchases as much as cash.
 There are times when you’ll need to pay cash.
 For example paying for a drink at a small bar or buying a hotdog from a food truck might require cash.
 However, you will see that most merchants in American cities are set up with the infrastructure for card, contactless and mobile payments.
 Visa, Mastercard, American Express and Diners Club cards are widely accepted.

-Travel money options for USA at a glance
+Travel money options for the United States

 Using prepaid travel cards

 All UK travel money card issuers allow you to load and spend in United States Dollars.
 The main advantage of these cards is you can lock in an exchange rate when you convert GBP to USD and spend without paying the extra 3% for currency conversion.
 Although Visa, Mastercard and American Express are accepted everywhere (if the merchant can accept a credit card they can also accept a travel card), not all of them have your name printed on the front, which may cause the merchant to reject them.
 These instances may be limited to smaller shops.
 Compare these cards by the fees.
 For example, some travel cards waive the international ATM withdrawal fee.
 The local ATM fee is unavoidable unless your travel money provider has a pre-arranged deal with a US bank.
 There’s also the initial load fee, the reload fee and inactivity fees to think about too.